 In essence very similar to other review platforms, but probably the most powerful of all in terms of search.
 This is because Google reviews are the most likely to display directly in search given a query including your establishment’s name.
 When customers are looking for specific keywords such as “dog-friendly”, “vegan”, “self-pour” or other trending terms, it helps with ranking higher in the search if your online reviews include these keywords.

 At first impression, you may not think Facebook falls into the category of an online review platform.
 But as it is still the most popular social media platform used globally, it makes sense to encourage customers to write Facebook reviews.
 Facebook is also a great place to ask your guests to be brand evangelists, as you can easily build a better relationship with them through Messenger.
-According to Bright Local survey, 91% of 18-34-year-old consumers trust online reviews as much as personal recommendations.
+According to a Bright Local survey, 91% of 18 to 34-year-old consumers trust online reviews as much as personal recommendations.
 Thus, if you are dealing with a younger audience that heavily relies on online reviews, Facebook presents a great opportunity to capitalize on that.

 When setting up your social media accounts, you need to stick to your branding just like with everything else.
 First and foremost, your username should be just as your brand’s name appears.
 If your brand name is taken, choose a username that will be easy to find and makes the most sense for your company.